- English language arts

 The Art & Science of Reading

-While we continue to research and seek improved methods for teaching reading — and all subjects—we also need to remember that educators are tasked with molding lifelong learners.
-In part, when it comes to literacy, they need to promote a love of reading, extol the beauty of wordplay, and develop an appreciation for storytelling in children.
+While we continue to research and seek improved methods for teaching SOR reading strategies — and all subjects—we also need to remember that educators are tasked with molding lifelong learners.
+In part, when it comes to literacy instruction, they need to promote a love of reading, extol the beauty of wordplay, and develop an appreciation for storytelling in children.
 We know that one size does not fit all in education.
 So we need to rely on quantitative and qualitative data and make time for continuous feedback and reflection inside and outside the classrooms to create skilled readers and masterful literacy educators.

 Nearpod believes teaching is the most important job in the world.
 That’s why we’ve created a platform to help teachers engage every student.
 Nearpod offers 22,000+ rigorous lessons, videos, and activities used by 75% of school districts in the United States alone.
 If you’re ready to unlock the full instructional power of Nearpod at your school or district, we’re ready to talk!